microsoft/hlsl-specs/proposals/0026-hlsl-long-vector-type.md

 Long vectors support the existing vector subscript operators `[]` to access the scalar element values.
 They do not support any swizzle operations.
-Swizzle operations are limited to the first four elements and the accessors are named according to the graphics domain.

 #### Operations on long vectors